 The PCRI is not required to delete data from data providers.
 Upon termination of any agreements, the PCRI would be required to purge the sponsor’s data from future versions of the databases within a reasonable time frame.
 However, any previously approved researcher would continue to have access to the previously consolidated databases.
 Also, the data sponsor agreements could be reassigned to another non-profit such as another academic institution, provided the PCRI gives the data sponsors prior written notice.

 10.7 Sustainability and Continued Success

-As mentioned in the “Collecting Data on the Private Capital Industry” section, outreach to private equity sponsors is a slow process because each potential data provider is contacted individually.
+As mentioned in section 10.3.1, outreach to private equity sponsors is a slow process because each potential data provider is contacted individually.
 Moreover, these private equity firms are very wary of sharing data and need to have their legal departments review the data provider agreement, necessitating frequent communication between the parties.
 One benefit of participation that is highlighted to the data sponsors is that they would be able to obtain a preview of working papers and would be invited to attend PCRI conferences featuring the Institute’s research.